caiks/TBOT03/README.md

 slice_location_size_mean: 10.3945
 deviation_location: 0.191815
 ```
 In fact we calculate both the configuration deviation for the *slices* and for the cross between *slice* and `location`.
-In the second case, we are assuming that the room or doorway is known to the turtlebot.
-That, of course, probably would not be the case in practice, but it is a requirement to identify room goal *slices*.
+In the second case, we are assuming that the room or doorway of each *slice* is known to the turtlebot.
+Of course, that knowledge would often not be available in practice, but in this case it is required by the turtlebot in order to be able to identify room goal *slices*.

-Now that we have a measure of the map between *models* and the physical environments, we will experiment with various active structures and random modes, before going on to look at the goal modes.
+Now that we have a measure of the ambiguity of the map between *models* and the physical environments, we will experiment with various active structures and random modes, before going on to look at the goal modes.

 <a name = "Active"></a>